Last edited 02/04/2025

 I received my Master of Social Work from the Brown School at Washington University in St. Louis, with an emphasis on mental health and sexual health/education.
 I completed my practicum working with new parents at a hospital, supporting them in education and treatment of perinatal mental health.
 Postgrad, I spent time working in a comprehensive DBT program, providing individual and group therapy for teens and adults struggling with depression, anxiety, bpd, and life-threatening behaviors.
 Because of these experiences, I have a wide-range of experience supporting teens and adults in a variety of mental health concerns.
 My therapy approach incorporates a evidence-based practices, including a focus on cognitive behavior therapy, DBT skills, and mindfulness.
 A session with me might include learning some coping skills, challenging unhelpful thought patterns, laughter & humor, and a nonjudgmental space to process and experience your emotions.
 I have additional trainings in acceptance and commitment therapy, motivational interviewing, and crisis intervention.

-Frequently Asked Questions About Samantha Embrick, ASW
+Frequently Asked Questions About Samantha Embrick, LCSW

 Is Samantha Embrick accepting new clients?